• Skip to primary navigation

 Gluten FreeDairy FreeNut FreeEgg FreeLow CarbVegetarianVeganPaleo

 My determination to use the turnip instead of the potato continues in my low carb kitchen.
-I made a batch of "fries" with turnips and was rather pleased with the results.
-They are a much healthier alternative to the deep fried potato!
+I made a batch of keto turnip fries with a zaatar seasoning and was rather pleased with the results.

 I have tried various seasonings with these turnip fries from chilli, garlic, cheese but the winner in our house is Zaatar.
 Zaatar is a spice mixture that I was introduced to when we lived in the Middle East.
 I was also lucky to enjoy a colleagues home made version which was more fragrant than my efforts!